VolantisDev/Launchpad/README.md

 Once you have built your launcher, simply add the newly-generated "[Game Name].exe" file to Steam as a Non-Steam game.
 If set up properly, you should find Steam properly tracks your gameplay, and you should be able to use the Steam overlay within your games.

+You can also add these .exe files to any other game platform or launcher you wish, as there is nothing Steam-specific about them.

+Some of the generated .exe files may depend on vendor files within the main LauncherGen directory), but you can copy the .exe file anywhere on your system that you would like without having to copy any other dependencies around.

 ## Credits